cwchentw/lightweight-cms/content/reference/concept.md

 Posts or post pages work as real information conveyors in a mdcms site.
 It is abundant and relevant information that makes content websites great.
 Good content in such sites benefits SEO as well.

-In addition to content in posts, mdcms provides metadata for each post like a title, an author, modified time and an excerpt of a post.
+In addition to content in posts, mdcms provides metadata for each post like a title, an author and last modified time.
 These metadata are accessible in its layout.

 ### Custom Pages